Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Additional Results

 \subsection{Bias Strength by Number of Reasoning Steps}

+In \cref{fig:cate_step_breakdown} we show how the CATE of the transfer vs comparison bias varies with the number of reasoning steps in the problems for the CoT setting.
+Interestingly, we observe that the CATE sizes increase with the number of reasoning steps for the instruction-tuned models, whereas they decrease for the pretrained-only base models.
+We are unaware of literature on the relationship between human transfer vs comparison bias and the number of steps, so we can not make any claims about which of these patterns is more cognitively plausible.

-\cref{fig:consistency_cot_step_breakdown,fig:carry_cot_step_breakdown} illustrate how the strength of the measured biases (consistency and carry, respectively) change in relation to the number of reasoning steps in a problem (in the CoT-prompted case).
-Unlike for the transfer vs comparison bias (\cref{sec:concept-test}), we do not observe a consistent difference in the trend between pre-trained-only and instruction-tuned models.
+The consistency-effect test does not exhibit such diverging trends for the CATEs. \cref{fig:consistency_cot_step_breakdown} illustrates how the strength of the measured biases change in relation to the number of reasoning steps in a problem (in the CoT-prompted case).
+Note that the carry effect experiments were carried it out for problems with only one step.